syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 'Load the existing PDF document

- Dim loadedDocument As New PdfLoadedDocument("input.pdf");
+ Dim loadedDocument As New PdfLoadedDocument("input.pdf")

 'Get the page
 Dim lpage As PdfLoadedPage = TryCast(loadedDocument.Pages(0),PdfLoadedPage)